Open-MSS/MSS/docs/mscolab.rst

   $ mscolab db --users_by_file /path/to/file

-After executed you get informations to exchange with users.
+After executed you get information to exchange with users.

  .. code-block:: text